 A voluntary, incentivized-based option to play a role in the fight against climate change that complements other government tools and programs

-An opportunity to provide economic support for the local communities
+An opportunity to provide economic support for local communities

 Are you a landowner interested in enrolling your small forested property in a carbon program?

-The Family Forest Carbon Program is currently enrolling landowners in select counties in Pennsylvania who are eligible based on size and goals for their land.
+The Family Forest Carbon Program is currently enrolling landowners in Pennsylvania, West Virginia and select counties in Maryland who are eligible based on size and goals for their land.
 If you are a family forest owner and are interested in participating in the Family Forest Carbon Program, please visit our landowner portal to see if your property is eligible.